+Service Type:

+Other Service

+As provided in 42 CFR §440.180(b)(9), the State re quests the authority to provide the following additional service not

+specified in statute.

+Service Title:

+Nursing Services

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 05 Nursing 05010 private duty nursing

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

+T. J: J J :

-Continuous and individual skilled care provided by a Registered Nurse, licensed in accordance with the State Nurse Practice Act, in accordance with the participant's plan of care as deemed medically necessary by a physician.
-Services are provided in the participant's place of residence.
+Individual and continuous care (in contrast to part time or intermittent care) provided by licensed nurses within their scope of practice in the state's Nurse Practice Act.
+These services are provided to a participant in their home.
+Continuous and individual skilled care is provided by a licensed registered nurse or a licensed practical nurse, under the supervision of a registered nurse, licensed in accordance with the state's Nurse Practice Act, and in accordance with the participant's plan of care as deemed medically necessary by an authorized health care provider.
 Services are not allowable when a participant is in an institutional setting.